scala/scala3/docs/_spec/06-expressions.md

 ### Overloading Resolution

 If an identifier or selection ´e´ references several members of a class, the context of the reference is used to identify a unique member.
-The way this is done depends on whether or not ´e´ is used as a function.
+The way this is done depends on whether or not ´e´ is used as a method.
 Let ´\mathscr{A}´ be the set of members referenced by ´e´.

 Assume first that ´e´ appears as a function in an application, as in `´e´(´e_1´, ..., ´e_m´)`.

-One first determines the set of functions that is potentially [applicable](#function-applications) based on the _shape_ of the arguments.
+One first determines the set of methods that are potentially [applicable](#method-applications) based on the _shape_ of the arguments.

 The *shape* of an argument expression ´e´, written  ´\mathit{shape}(e)´, is a type that is defined as follows:
   - For a function expression `(´p_1´: ´T_1, ..., p_n´: ´T_n´) => ´b´: (Any, ..., Any) => ´\mathit{shape}(b)´`, where `Any` occurs ´n´ times in the argument type.